mahmudstat/clockplot/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of dataclock is to plot event time on a clock chart.
+The primary goal of dataclock is to plot event time on a clock chart.
-Additionally it help you make a day chart, week chart, or month chart, or plan events in those periods.
+Additionally it helps you make a day chart, week chart, or month chart, or plan events in those periods.

 ## Installation